richardszalay/pshosts/README.md

 [m-tv-site]: https://travis-ci.org/richardszalay/pshosts

 ## Development

+Building is only currently supported on Windows in order to continue supporting PowerShell 3.
+The Linux/macOS Travis-CI builds simply run the test suite against a pre-built module.

 PsHosts uses [psake](https://github.com/psake/psake) for build automation.
 Tests can be run by running the following from the root of the repository: